Zacharyjsultan/Zacharyjsultan/README.md

 ## A little bit about me..
-&nbsp;&nbsp;&nbsp;&nbsp;Well-seasoned business professional and Software Developer with a background in software-sales and business management.
-I have developed a keen interest in front-end development utilizing React and Javascript, project management and UI/UX.
-With ranging experience I have developed creativity, problem solving, people skills and an interest in increasing value through optimal user experience.
+&nbsp;&nbsp;&nbsp;&nbsp;Well-seasoned business professional and software developer with a background in software-sales and business management.
+I have developed a passion for front-end utilizing React and Javascript, project management and UI/UX.
+With ranging experience I have had the opportunity to utilize and expand my creativity, problem solving, people skills.

 When I am not clacking away on VSCode, I enjoy skateboarding, outdoor adventures and cooking.